raytiasha/Olist-operational-performance-analysis/README.md

 **In order to evaluate operational performance, we focused on the following key metrics:**
 - **Monthly Order Volume:** Tracks changes in demand over time and identifies periods of increased operational workload.
-- **Average Delivery Time & Delayed Delivery Rate:** Measures the efficiency and reliability of the fulfillment and delivery process.
+- **Delivery Cycle Analysis:** Measures the efficiency and reliability of the fulfillment and delivery process.
 - **Average Review Score:** Evaluates customer satisfaction and helps quantify the customer impact of delivery performance.

 #### Monthly Order Volume